material-motion/material-motion/concepts/runtimes.md

 #### Essential state

 A Runtime can be paused.
 A new Runtime is initially paused.
+A paused Runtime will not forward events to its Actors.

     class Runtime
       var paused: Boolean

 A Runtime can be in two states: Active or Idle.
-The state is readonly.
+The `state` property is readonly.

     RuntimeState {
       Idle